bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_linking_execution.md

 ```

 `LinkErrorTo` only accepts transformations or destinations that have the input type `ETLBoxError`.
 It will contain
-the exception itself and an exception message, the time the error occured, and the faulted record as json (if it was
+the exception itself and an exception message, the time the error occurred, and the faulted record as json (if it was
-possible to connvert it).
+possible to convert it).

 ETLBoxError is defined like this: